on in the Fells

 February was unusually mild and I saw Skunk Cabbage open on Feb 25th,

 beating last year's record of the 28th.
-However, March was unusually
+Just one little hint of climate

-Neverthless Walter Kittredge has already found a sedge Carex cumulata last reported
+Neverthless our findings continue.
+Walter found a sedge Carex cumulata last reported

 identified another sedge that I had found earlier as Carex tenera, last reported in